Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 CQB (Close-Quarters Battle) Indoor Play

-Indoor use requires specific consideration.
-Enola Gaye's non-toxic certification means the dye compounds are not acutely harmful in brief exposures, but enclosed spaces allow smoke to build to higher densities than outdoors.
-Follow these guidelines for indoor CQB use:
+Indoor use demands more caution.
+The non-toxic formula means the smoke is not acutely harmful in brief exposure, but enclosed spaces let smoke build to far higher densities than outdoors.
+Before you deploy anything indoors:

-• Confirm the venue explicitly permits pyrotechnic signaling devices indoors
+• Confirm the venue explicitly permits pyrotechnic smoke devices indoors — many fields prohibit them outright.

-• Know fire alarm locations and confirm whether they are armed - smoke will trigger standard ionization detectors
+• Know where the fire alarms are and whether they are armed; smoke will trip standard ionization detectors and create real liability for the operator.

-• The Twin Vent II is preferable for indoor use due to its bilateral dispersion pattern, which fills a room more evenly with less localized concentration
+• The Twin Vent II suits indoor use because its bilateral dispersion fills a room more evenly, with less localized concentration than a single jet.

 How to Deploy Smoke Grenades Effectively in Airsoft